Use Telnet from the command line to troubleshoot scan to email.

 Install Telnet Client

-These instructions applies to Windows 10.
+These instructions applies to Windows 10 and 11.

 - Open Control Panel and select Programs and Features.